Bone Density vs Bone Quality: A More Complete Measure of Bone Health?

 The collagen content of bone plays a significant role in bone quality.
 Collagen is the primary organic component of the bone matrix and is essential for structural integrity and flexibility.
 Here's how bone-collagen content is related to bone quality:

 Collagen's structural role: collagen fibers make up a great deal of the bone matrix.
 These fibers provide tensile strength to the bone, allowing it to bend slightly without breaking.
+Collagen can also increase bone density and aid in bone formation.

 Fracture resistance: in healthy bone, collagen forms a precise, interlocking grid that prevents cracks or microdamage from spreading.
 In contrast, bone with altered collagen structure or composition may be more vulnerable to fractures.